2020-opportunity-hack/Team-08/README.md

 ## Overview
 ----
 #### **Requirements:**
-- Need to create mentor matching platform
+- Need to create a mentor-mentee matching algorithm and platform
-- Currently only students' numbers are considered to match it to the mentor
+- Currently students are matched mentors via manual methods
-- Need more sophisticated way to match metor to mentees
+- Need a more sophisticated way to match metors to mentees in larger quantities

 #### **Inputs to consider:**
 Some of the parameters to consider to make an effective match:

 - Ethnicity
 - Industry Specialization
-- Shared educational background (High School or College)
+- educational background (High School or College)
-- Location
 - Gender

 Apart from above generic parameters, there are some tags attached to each profile which also can be considered to create a match